alishams8/minillm/README.md

 ![Project Overview](pic/architecture.jpeg)

 To run the code you just need to have python 3.10 installed in your system.
-Then just run following command:
+Then run following command:

 ```
 make all